Welcome! You are on this page because you know change is needed.

 We need folks who can talk, write & represent our goals.

-We need canvassers who’ll get out the vote, precinct captains, and candidates for office to have a better future for Canyon County!
-(More below the form.)
+We need canvassers who’ll get out the vote, precinct captains, and candidates for office to create a better future for Canyon County!

 WE NEED YOU!